-I’ve been an artist and writer since I was very young.
-Words and images have always been linked for me when it comes to expression and creativity.
+Cherie Burbach has been an artist and writer all her life.
+Words and images have always been linked for her when it comes to expression and creativity.

 Do you have a question you’d like to ask me about art?
 Feel free to contact me and let me know.
 Your question could appear in a future blog post or video.